Keyang/node-csvtojson/readme.md

 To start a webserver

->csvtojson startserver [port]
+>csvtojson startserver [options]

-Default port number is 8801.
+Advanced usage with parameters support, check help:

+>csvtojson --help

 ### WebService
 After webserve being initialised, it is able to use http post with CSV data as body.